Alaska Glaciers and Denali: How to See Both on One Trip

 For many travelers, the easiest way to see Alaska glaciers is from a cruise ship.
 Scenic cruising days may include Glacier Bay, Hubbard Glacier, Tracy Arm, Endicott Arm, College Fjord, or other glacier areas depending on the itinerary.

-This is a strong option because the ship becomes your viewing platform.
+This option works well because the ship becomes your viewing platform.
 You can watch from open decks, a balcony, lounges, or outdoor viewing areas while the ship moves through dramatic scenery.

 Glacier Day Cruises